nihzh/nihzh.github.io/docs/Liverpool/328-High Performance Computing.md

 - report time to solution

 #### Amdahl's Law
-A computer program will never go faster than the sum of the prots that do not run in parallel (the serial protions of the program), no matter how many processing elements we have
+A computer program will never go faster than the sum of the parts that do not run in parallel (the serial protions of the program), no matter how many processing elements we have
 ![](../img/Pasted%20image%2020250212171851.png)
 Strong scaling
 Practical Parallelism